preciousplasticdublin/preciousplasticdublin.github.io/_posts/news/2021-06-19-collecting-hdpe-bottle-caps-recycling.md

 share: true
 ---

+# Please note: Ballymun is closed for the summer until August 26th

 # Note about Re-turn scheme: All bottle caps from the Re-turn scheme should stay within the Re-turn scheme.
 Please see [Re-turn.ie](https://re-turn.ie)

 Stop!
 Don’t throw away your plastic bottle and drink carton caps!
 We’ve got a plan to put them to good use!